manansvr/pii-detection-redaction/README.md

 # PII & SPI: Detection + Redaction System

-A comprehensive python-based solution for detecting and redacting PII and SPI from text documents, PDF's, and images.
+A comprehensive python-based solution for detecting and redacting personally identifiable information and sensitive personal information from text documents, PDF's, and images using natural language processing and optical character recognition.

 ## Project Scope